A few rays of light shine through the misty haze, the pine needles below your feet soften your steps, and a chicken clucks a few feet away.

 Chamula is an autonomous town with its own justice system.
 And part of that system is the open jail cells for men.
 The public view is intended to shame criminals for their offenses.

 We kept walking and arrived at the plaza with the San Juan Bautista church at one end.
 Even though it was a Thursday, the plaza still had lots of produce stands and craft vendors.
 Some Chamulan ladies in furry black wool skirts were busy arranging oranges into perfect pyramids.

 Sundays are the village market days in Chamula and the best time to visit to see the most action both in the plaza and inside the temple.
-Wednesday have the least amount of activity because it is believed that shamanic rituals should be avoided on this day.
+Wednesday has the least amount of activity because it is believed that shamanic rituals should be avoided on this day.

 Entering the Mystical Church of San Juan Bautista